guimassoqueto/python-api-tdd/README.md

 # python-api-tdd

-This is a Python TDD API built in Django
+This is a Python TDD API built in Django.